-ANNEX 2 Question 9/9 Requirements, methods, and interfaces of the advanced service platforms to enhance the delivery of sound, television, and other multimedia interactive services over cable television network
+ANNEX 2 Question 9/9 Requirements, methods, and interfaces of the advanced service platforms to enhance the delivery of sound, television, and other multimedia interactive services over integrated broadband cable networks

 (Continuation of Question 10/9)

 Motivation The use of the service platform, including cloud computing platform, for the delivery of sound and television signals as multimedia content, is spreading at an impressive pace.
 Existing cable television platform is based on conventional functions including user management, accounting, terminal management, content management, content delivery, and so on.
 These functions are still useful and will be used continuously in the future cable television systems.
-On the other hand, a lot of advanced server side technologies for service enhancement (e.g. target specific content distribution system, multi-device content distribution, content recommendation system, and cloud-based content storage) become viable.
+On the other hand, a lot of advanced server side technologies for service enhancement (e.g. target specific content distribution system, artificial intelligence assisted operation and maintenance system, multi-device content distribution, content recommendation system, and cloud-based content storage) become viable.
 To adopt these server side technologies to the existing cable television service efficiently and quickly, the common interfaces between existing cable systems and other advanced platforms are indispensable.
 Therefore, it is quite important and urgent to study the requirements, architectures, methods, and interfaces to leverage the platform side technology to enhance the existing cable television systems.
 This study will include, but is not limited to, advanced service platforms which include:

 advanced content management including cloud-based content storage to realize the cable contents TV everywhere;